girliemac/dash-rickroll/README.md

 See this [instruction](https://github.com/hortinstein/node-dash-button#find-a-dash) for more details.

-Create a `config.js file` with your Dash's MAC address.
+Then create a `config.js file` and define your Dash's MAC address.

 ```javascript
 module.exports = {